AndrewLCA/cse15l-lab-reports/lab1.md

   1. `cd` with no argument
      ![image](cd w:o argument .png)

      The working directory when this command ran is `/home`.
 Since no argument was given, the current directory remained unchanged.
-Thus output shows that we are still in the `/home` directory and is not an error.
+Thus output shows that we are still in the `/home` directory.
+However, when the command is run, it gets switched to the `/home` directory so the output is not an error.
   2. `cd` with path to directory argument
      ![image](cd w directory argument .png)

      The working directory when this command ran is `/home/lecture1`.
 A path to the `/lecture1` directory was given as an argument which changed the current directory to the lecture1 directory.
-It can be seen that the output indicates that we are in the lecture1 directory.
+It can be seen that the output indicates that we are in the `lecture1` directory.
 This output is not an error.
   3. `cd` with path to file argument
       ![image](cd w file argument .png)